Skip to main content

 All the users from my group aren't being synced with my GrowthBook team.
 What's happening?

-If you notice that some users that you expect to be in your GrowthBook team from your identity provider are not being added in GrowthBook, double check that those users are assigned to the GrowthBook SCIM application in your identity provider.
-Only users that are both assigned and withing the group will be synced to the corresponding team.
+If you use Okta and notice that some users that you expect to be in your GrowthBook team from your identity provider are not being added in GrowthBook, double check that those users are assigned to the GrowthBook SCIM application in your identity provider.

 What if I already have users in GrowthBook?